 Use negative keywords strategically to weed out irrelevant traffic.
 Think of negative keywords as sculpting your keyword traffic: to paraphrase Michelangelo, they remove everything that isn’t desired.
 Eliminating irrelevant traffic increases the likelihood that visitors will have a positive experience on your landing pages, which will improve Quality Score.
 (It also reduces your cost per acquisition and increases the likelihood that searchers who click through will convert!)

-Another way to improve Quality Score at the keyword level is to delete keywords with low scores, as they’re dragging your whole account down.
+Another way to improve Quality Score at the keyword level is to delete keywords with low scores, as they’re dragging your whole Google Ads account down.
 Use the low-score data to identify which keywords aren’t working and analyze the data to inform future keyword research.

 As with keywords, improving ad copy will benefit your paid search performance in many ways.
 Ad copy that matches searcher intent will not only increase Quality Score by improving relevance, it will also increase click-through rate, which is another component of Quality Score (and paid search performance as a whole).

 Specificity is key to good ad copy.
 Ads that attempt to capture broad groups of searchers are too generic to attract searchers who are interested in what your company offers.
 A classic marketing axiom holds that “the worst target market in the world is everyone,” because such a broad audience is almost impossible to reach effectively.